Click here to visit the latest PrettyLitter website (2021) and get 20% off with the coupon code HAPPY20

 - Somewhat bad smell — This is kind of inevitable, but the litter does have issues with odor.
 That issue gets compounded when the litter would sometimes stick to my cat’s fur and get spread around the house (only a small amount, albeit).
 You will definitely want to clean frequently.
 Also, take a note that you may find that PrettyLitter is great for the first few weeks, until maybe the third week when the litter may suddenly smell awful.
 That was not my experience — but many people are reporting that if you check the reviews on Amazon.com.

-- Doesn’t clump up – My cat’s urine did not clump up, though I did not have any issues with the poo.
+- Doesn’t clump up – Your cat’s urine may not clump up, though you should not have any issues with the poo.

-If you’re curious about PrettyLitter and want to give it a try, go ahead — I thought it was a solid product and was worth the money for me.
-However, while I can say my experience was positive, I should also make it known that many PrettyLitter customers do not get ideal results, and there are still plenty of 1-star reviews on Amazon.
-So it would seem to depend on your cat as to how well this works for you, and it would be disingenuous for me to 100% recommend this based only on my own experience with my own cat.
-My advice is to try just one bag initially and do not sign up for the monthly contract.
-If you like it, only then order again once it runs out and sign up for a monthly contract.
+If you’re curious about PrettyLitter and want to give it a try, go ahead — it’s a solid product and decent value for money.
+However, I should also make it known that many PrettyLitter customers do not get ideal results, and there are still plenty of 1-star reviews on Amazon.
+So it would seem to depend on your cat as to how well this works for you.

 We asked cat owners what they thought of PrettyLitter.
 Here are the responses: